davy7125/polyphone/en/manual/settings.md

 Sample import: trim to loop
-: When importing a sample, data located after the end of loop are automatically removed (same effect as the tool “[Trim to end of loop](manual/soundfont-editor/tools/sample-tools.md#doc_trimloop)”).
+: When importing a sample, data located after the end of loop are automatically removed (same effect as the tool “[Trim to end of loop][s-tool-trimloop]”).

 Wav file import: remove blank at start
-: When importing a sample, any blank area located before the beginning of the attack is automatically removed (same effect as the tool “[Remove blank at start](manual/soundfont-editor/tools/sample-tools.md#doc_removeblank)”).
+: When importing a sample, any blank area located before the beginning of the attack is automatically removed (same effect as the tool “[Remove blank at start][s-tool-removeblank]”).

 Stereo editing: change linked sample
 : When editing one side of a stereo sample, the other side is automatically edited the same.